kth-ros-pkg/dense_vision_client/README.md

 dense_vision_client
 ===========================

-Client node for sending RGB+Depth images to aragorn for dense vision tracking.
+Client for sending RGB+Depth images to aragorn for dense vision tracking and receiving back the tracked object poses.